About Bangkok Restaurants

 About Dave Stamboulis

 Dave Stamboulis is a travel writer/photographer based in Bangkok.
-Born in Athens, Greece and growing up in Berkeley, California, Dave first discovered Bangkok while on a 40,000-kilometer bicycle trip; he moved there for good in 2005.
+Born in Athens, Greece and growing up in the U.S., Dave first discovered Bangkok while on a 45,000-kilometer bicycle trip and moved there for good in 2005.

 Dave's photos have appeared in publications around the world.
-He is the author of Odysseus’ Last Stand, which received the Silver Medal...
+He's the author of Odysseus’ Last Stand, which received the Silver Medal for Travel...
 Read More

 Read more about Dave here.